MRH4287/FFNetParser/Readme.md

     The Mouse-Over Color of this Entry

+* Info Text Color

+	The Color of the Info Text of this Entry

 * Search in Stories

     This Option allows you to search these Keywords within the stories.